9 Steps to Find the Unicorn Startup Idea

 Nearly every tech giant that now inspires founders from around the world once started as a unicorn startup.
-Such companies are now technology visionaries and trend setters.
+Such companies are now technology visionaries and trendsetters.

 The startup funding stages

 As soon as you did an MVP launch it’s a perfect time to raise funds.
-The main reason to do so is the rapid growth on the market.
+The main reason to do so is the rapid growth in the market.
 It helps to ensure the predictable improvements of the features and business logic at each of the startup phases.

-Pitched funds are usually used to continue product development and reinforce the marketing/sales activities.
+Pitched funds are usually used to continue product development and reinforce marketing/sales activities.
 Let’s find out how startup funding works.